-The People's United Bank Vermont City Marathon is literally days away and by now the excitement (and anxiety) finally getting to the starting line is peaking.
+The M&T Bank Vermont City Marathon is literally days away and by now the excitement (and anxiety) finally getting to the starting line is peaking.
 I want to leave you with a few random thoughts to bear in mind as you finish your taper and getting ready for marathon day:

 Do: Try to get as much rest as you can and put aside physical chores and tasks which can wait until after the race.

 Do Not: Introduce anything new into any part of your training; if you haven’t tested it, worn it, or consumed it on any of your training run, then marathon day is DEFINITELY not the day to experiment.

 Do: Keep the same routing for marathon day as you have for the days of your long runs.
 If you are used to having coffee and/or something to eat before your long runs, then keep the same thing going for the marathon.
 Be sure that you are up early enough to allow your digestive system to do its thing.

 Do Not: Overeat the day before the marathon.
 Carbo loading is a process and cannot be magically done by consuming your weight in pasta the night before.
 Consuming carbohydrates throughout these final days is more practical.